hahaxun/mmf/website/docs/tutorials/dataset.md

                             type: simple_word
                             params: {}

-For processors, check :class:`mmf.datasets.processors` to understand how to create a processor and different processors that are already available in MMF.
+For processors, check :class:`multimodelity.datasets.processors` to understand how to create a processor and different processors that are already available in multimodelity.

 # Dataset Class

 Next step is to actually build a dataset class which inherits |BaseDataset| so it can interact with PyTorch dataloaders.
 Follow the steps below to inherit and create your dataset's class.

-- Inherit :class:`mmf.datasets.base_dataset.BaseDataset`
+- Inherit :class:`multimodelity.datasets.base_dataset.BaseDataset`
 - Implement `__init__(self, config, dataset)`.
 Call parent's init using `super().__init__("name", config, dataset)` where "name" is the string representing the name of your dataset.
 - Implement `__getitem__(self, idx)`, our replacement for normal `__getitem__(self, idx)` you would implement for a torch dataset.
 This needs to return an object of class :class:Sample.
 - Implement `__len__(self)` method, which represents size of your dataset.